gerritjvv/kafka-fast/README.md

 getting allot of these errors it might point to that your fetch size max bytes is too small and the actual message sets are larger than that value, for some reason kafka will still send it but partially.

-To fix experiment with increasing the value of the property ```kafka.max-bytes``` slowly, one megabyte at a time.
-If the value is too big  you'll start getting timeouts.

 Also check if the messages being sent can be reduced in size.